 Vidooly recently introduced a chrome extension VidLog that goes beyond YouTube analytics by providing an optimization progress report of any kind of YouTube video straight into the chrome browser in real time.The customer base of Vidooly includes Indian Food network, Ping Network, Times Music, Sony Music, Hoopla Kids.

 Startups need to adopt big data strategy to survive the competition in the market.
 With increasing customer expectations, big data companies that use analytics tools to enhance the consumer experience will continue to prosper and the startups that don’t will not survive.
 If there are any other booming big data startups leveraging analytics to harness consumer insights that we might have missed on, please share with us in comments below.

-Enrol for IBM Hadoop Certification to become a Hadoop Developer!
+Enrol for Hadoop Certification to become a Hadoop Developer!